Zanana-med/Born2BeRoot/README.md

 Computers use **firmware** to initialize hardware, firmware is a small program stored inside a ship on the motherboard.
 When we start the computer it's the first program the computer runs, it preforms three tasks :
 + **Initialize all hardware devices :** It checks if all hardware are functional, this process know as **POST** (**P**ower **O**n **S**elf **T**est), if everything is alright it pass to the next step.
 If not it stops the startup o the machine.

-+ **Find the Bootloader program :**  We can store the bootloader in any external storage device as a Hard Disk, USB, CD, DVD, etc. Firmware looks for the bootloader in a sequence until it find it, starting from the Hard disk, if the bootloader is found then the firmware stop looking and start executing the bootloader, if not it checks the USB then the CD.
++ **Find the Bootloader program :**  We can store the bootloader in any external storage device as a Hard Disk, USB, CD, DVD, etc. Firmware looks for the bootloader in sequence until it find it, starting from the Hard disk, if the bootloader is found then the firmware stop looking and start executing the bootloader, if not it checks the USB then the CD.
 If the bootloader is not found then firmware stops the startup.
-	There is two types of firmware :
+	There is two types of **firmware :**
-	+ **BIOS :**  Support maximum partition size of 2TB, and support up to 14 partitions, 3 primary and 1 extended (11 logical max inside the extended).
-Looks for the bootloader just in the first 512 bytes of every storage device until it find it.
-This first small section is the **MBR** which store the bpptloader and partition information .
+	+ **BIOS :**  BIOS Looks for the bootloader just in the first 512 bytes of every storage device until it find it.
+This first small section is the **MBR** which store the bootloader and partition information.
+Support maximum partition size of 2TB, and support up to 14 partitions, 3 primary and 1 extended (11 logical max inside the extended).

-	+ **UEFI :** Support up to 128 partitions and a maximum of partition size up to  18 EB (Exabyte) .It find the bootloader after the first sector, it reads 4Kb after skipping the first 512 bytes of MBR, this sector of 4Kb named **GPT**, which also store the bootloader and partition information
+	+ **UEFI :** It find the bootloader after the first sector, it reads 4Kb after skipping the first 512 bytes of MBR, this sector of 4Kb named **GPT**, which also store the bootloader and partition information.
+Support up to 128 partitions and a maximum of partition size up to  18 EB (Exabyte) .

 + **Execute the Bootloader .**